andrewflangas/cs680Flangas/PA4/README.md

 ```
 # PA4: Blender and Model Loading

-In order to load other .obj files, simply go into main.cpp and navigate to line 16.
-There you will find the loadFile function, for which you can change the name of the file to whatever you choose.
+In order to load the files you must type them as the first argument on the command line, the second argument on the command line will be the colors.
+The two options for the colors are random and material.
+For example, to load the dragon file with a material color you would type ./Tutorial dragon material.